 However, the idea that a single VLE can encompass all the activities that we need is hogwash and has been for a long time.
 How many of us have TurnItIn plugged in, maybe a cheeky wee peer assessment tool, a media repository, and probably the odd subject specific assessment tool as well?
-We’re already using a halo of tools around the VLE to deliver the complexity and choice that we need.
+We’re already using a halo of tools around the VLE to deliver the complexity that we need.

 Overall I came away feeling really hopeful that there were real, practical things that can be done now, or in the near future that will make sure that teaching and learning can continue to be innovative and that learning analytics can be a positive part of that innovation, rather than a constraining factor.